Read on tablets, laptops, computers, e-readers & smartphones.

 - The epub format is a common standard supported by many manufacturers.

 - However, an epub for one device may not work on a competitor’s device, for example, Apple versus Nook.

 - The mobi format, Kindle, is used only by Amazon, but Amazon supports it on many devices with apps.

 - The mobi format can be read on almost any device by downloading a free Kindle reader from Amazon.

 - Paradoxically, the mobi format is the most transportable and convenient format even though it is also the most exclusive format.

 - Can’t decide between epub or mobi?
 Buy a Kobo that supports both formats.

 Amazon stores your mobi files in the cloud for free, and you can read them on almost any of your devices (e-readers, tablets, smartphones, computers) by downloading a free Kindle reader.
 You do not need to own a Kindle specific device to buy or read Kindle ebooks.
 Kobo offers similar services and some of its devices read both epub and mobi formats.
 Barnes&Noble offers enhanced social networking features.

 eBOOK FORMAT CONVERSION

-1. You can covert ebook formats with Calibre.
+1. You can convert ebook formats with Calibre.
 For example, you can convert ePub books to the Kindle format and vice versa.
 But this only works if the book is not copy-protected (DRM is the copy protection standard).
-Calibre’s interface and use of technical terms is not always user friendly, but it is supported by donation so pay what you want to for it.
+Calibre’s interface and use of technical terms is not always user-friendly, but it is supported by donation so pay what you want to for it.